mfreri/mail-sender/README.md

 ### Mail content

 This must be a **plain text file** with the message to be sent.
-It must start with the keyword `Subject: ` followed by the subject of the message.
-The body can start on the next line.
+You can include a line with the tag `Subject: ` followed by the subject of the message.
+This line can go at any point in the file, but is recommended to put it near the top, for easy access.
+Also, only the first occurrence of `Subject: ` will be considered.

 Some fields could be used and they will be overwritten by the program in the outgoing message.
 The fields are the following: